 It Starts with Your Team

 As Peter Drucker famously stated, “Culture eats strategy for breakfast.”
 Getting people to work together isn’t easy and, unfortunately, many leaders skip over team and culture building.
 They rush to results.
-Before focusing on strategy and the objectives to achieve it, it is important to devote time to creating a culture that speaks to the values of your business.
+Before focusing on a strategy and the objectives to achieve it, it is important to devote time to creating a culture that speaks to the values of your business.
 Whether your team is growing or established, take the time to clarify the principles that will guide their work and solicit feedback on the meaning the principles have to your team.

 One of the most important things to do is to get to know your team members and to encourage them to get to know each other.
 You can use a psychometric tool, like DNA Behavior.
 This exercise can bring insights to all involved and highlight the behavior you want to encourage – and avoid – going forward.
 Having team members reflect on the insights from the tools can help us better understand each other and the behavior that drives us at work.